Zach Hyman: Edmonton Oilers (2021–present)

 Following the end of his RFA contract, Hyman initially hoped to remain in Toronto with the Maple Leafs.
 However, after preliminary negotiations it became clear that the team's salary cap considerations put a deal out of reach.
 Following that, he entered into negotiations with the Edmonton Oilers.
 On July 28, 2021, Hyman signed a seven-year, $38.5 million contract with the Oilers.
 Hyman cited the opportunity to play with stars like Connor McDavid and Leon Draisaitl as one of the biggest draws of the team on signing.

 Making his debut with the Oilers in the October 15 season opener against the Vancouver Canucks, Hyman scored a power play goal.
 Hyman scored 11 goals and 8 assists in his first 26 games, before missing three games after a minor shoulder injury resulting from an altercation with Carolina Hurricanes defenceman Brady Skjei.
 One of the games he missed was against the Leafs, to his disappointment, before the league itself took a pause as a result of the Omicron variant.
 After an excellent start to the season for the Oilers, they began suffering a marked decline in results, culminating in a 2–11–2 stretch of games in December and January.
 By early February they had dropped out of a playoff spot.
 Amidst extensive media discussion of the Oilers' lack of depth scoring and questionable goaltending, general manager Ken Holland fired coach Dave Tippett and replaced him with Jay Woodcroft, previously the coach of the Oilers AHL affiliate Bakersfield Condors.
 Woodcroft's early experimentation with the lineup included playing Hyman more on the top lines with McDavid and Draisaitl.
 The Oilers recovered their form under Woodcroft, finishing the season in second place in the Pacific Division to qualify for the playoffs after posting the third-best points percentage in the league after the coaching change with a 26–9–3 record.
 Hyman had a career best regular season with 27 goals and 27 assists.
 The Oilers faced the Los Angeles Kings in the first round of the 2022 Stanley Cup playoffs, winning the series in seven games and allowing Hyman to advance to the second round for the first time in his career.
 The Oilers drew the Calgary Flames in the second round, the first playoff "Battle of Alberta" in 31 years.
 Hyman had an outstanding series, scoring 6 goals and 8 points in 5 games, setting a franchise record being the only Oiler to score a goal in every game of a playoff series.
-The Oilers advanced to the Western Conference Final, meeting the top-seeded Colorado Avalanche, where the Oilers lost the series in four straight.
-Hyman had the best playoff run of his career, scoring 11 goals and 16 points in 16 games.
+The Oilers advanced to the Western Conference Final, meeting the top-seeded Colorado Avalanche, where the Oilers were swept.